-This page lists some Irish authors with a link to read the story if possible.
-For longer descriptions of the Joyce stories, see:
+This page lists some Irish short stories with a link to read the story if possible.
+For more James Joyce stories, see:

 “The Sisters” by James Joyce